sowalks/BLE_Diss_Project_Docs/IDEAS TO PUT ELSEWHERE.md

 Can i research what is the best parameters???
 For best detection and prevention.

+THIS IS USEFUL FOR NON TECHNICAL USRE S AND THOSE WHO WANT TO BE WARY OF STALKING BUT WILL NOT USE ANTI TRACKER TOOLS LIKE IN KEIRON IVYS ONE.
+THE KEI

 What if a phone does not listen and sends anyway?
 Or is in the weird range?
 Ensure Blocked

 - Parameters I need to evaluate and research are the time period to wait before transmitting location to check i this has been inhibited.